olabimpe-lo/alx-low_level_programming/README.md

-An introduction to Low level programming c
+An introduction to Low level programming language.